BitcoinDesign/Guide/guide/private-key-management/principles.md

 # Principles

-Every use case and product is different but there are a number of things that all wallet applications should strive for, and only diverge from with very good reasons.
+Although every use case and product is different, there are a number of things that all wallet applications should strive for.
+Diverging from them should only be done with good reason.

 ## No loss of funds